DMACS-MTech-2022-24/leetcode-problem-solving-22-23/README.md

 ```
 Change the values for the following entries. \
 `reg`, `name`, `LEETCODE_SESSION`, `csrftoken`. \
-The value of `reg` is your registration number and the value for `name` is your name
+The value of `reg` is your registration number and the value of `name` is your name
 The `LEETCODE_SESSION` and `csrftoken` can be found by using a cookie editor extension on a browser. \
 Use it when opening the leetcode.com after login. \
 This cookie editor will give the `LEETCODE_SESSION` and `csrftoken` values. \